Cannabis in South Africa: Local Seed Banks

 Besides the large overseas market which draws many investors into the new industry, the local South African market is proving to be another avenue for economic growth.
 The aforementioned plant, locally known as 'dagga', has had a long history in Southern Africa, dating back to the 1500's.
-This long history of cultivation within the area has led to the plant being socially accepted by many indigenous communities.
-With its acceptance spreading further within South Africa after the decimalization in 2018.
-This is clearly seen with the increase in hobby growers and local small scale farmers who are curious about the plant, and it's recently outlawed reputation.
-Before the decimalization, procuring the seeds necessary to grow the plant was largely considered illegal and difficult.
-However, laws allowing people to grow the plant within their own homes as well as the government's mandate to not exclude the poor out of the industry, has made the procurement of certified quality seeds a necessity.
-This has allowed many seed banks, such as Bud Buddies to pop up and fulfil the new local demand.
+This long history of cultivation within the area has led to the plant being socially accepted by many indigenous communities, with its acceptance spreading further within South Africa after the decimalization in 2018.
+This is clearly seen with the increase in hobby growers and local small-scale farmers who are curious about the plant, and its recently outlawed reputation.
+Before the decriminalization of Cannabis, procuring the seeds necessary to grow the plant was largely considered illegal and difficult.
+However, laws allowing people to grow the plant within their own homes as well as the government's mandate to not exclude the poor from the industry, has made the procurement of certified quality seeds a necessity.

+Cannabis Clubs

+Cannabis clubs in South Africa, commonly known as Dagga Private Clubs (DPCs), are gaining traction as a burgeoning sector focused on fostering community ties, promoting sustainable practices, and prioritizing harm reduction.
+These organizations typically involve small to medium-sized groups of adult individuals who collectively grow cannabis to supply the personal needs of their members.
+By sharing resources and expertise, these clubs maintain a self-regulated, closed-loop system where cannabis is cultivated and distributed solely among members for private, non-commercial use.

+In South Africa, Cannabis Clubs currently operate in a legal grey area.
+The 2018 Constitutional Court decision legalized private cultivation, possession, and use of cannabis by adults for personal purposes, paving the way for the emergence of Cannabis Clubs.
+However, the commercial sale and distribution of cannabis remains prohibited, creating uncertainty for these clubs.

+Typically, a Cannabis Club functions as a private, member-based collective where individuals can legally cultivate and exchange cannabis within the confines of the law.
+These clubs emphasize that they do not sell cannabis but instead provide a secure environment for members to share their personal harvests.
+Yet, the absence of clear regulations leaves clubs vulnerable to legal scrutiny, as authorities might view their activities as veering into illegal distribution.
+Until the government introduces precise legislation, Cannabis Clubs must tread carefully to stay compliant.